nschoch/nschoch.github.io/apartment-loans.md

 ## Complexity simplified

 Finding a loan for your apartment can seem daunting.
 There are many potential lenders, numerous structural terms, and complicated loan documents.
 I know this because I worked in commercial real estate lending for a large regional bank for 14-years.
 I have seen what happens when a property owner is unprepared or inexperienced and it isn't good.
-I went out on my own to help fix this.
+I left banking to help owners get the loans they deserve.

 ## Do it yourself...

 To help you get started, I wrote a short apartment financing handbook to help you understand and become more comfortable with the process.
-In addition, I created a few straight forward tools to help you.
+Combine this handbook with the calculators and tools below and you'll be on your way to handling your own apartment financing.

+I encourage you to read my <a href="/articles/">articles</a> for more information.

 ### Tools

-* <strong><a href="https://docs.google.com/document/d/1Hh88uulr4cx1z96cWSVhvVIhE5TzPA1JME4xABIYeq8/export?format=pdf" target="_blank">Nick's Apartment Financing Handbook</a></strong> (also available on <a href="http://a.co/d/5D3XQEC" target="_blank">Amazon Kindle</a>)
+* <strong><a href="/assets/pdfs/NicksApartmentFinancingHandbook20181201.pdf" target="_blank">Nick's Apartment Financing Handbook (1Dec2018)</a></strong> (also available on <a href="http://a.co/d/5D3XQEC" target="_blank">Amazon Kindle</a>)
 * <a href="https://docs.google.com/spreadsheets/d/e/2PACX-1vQXrP0GSoasx_ALPOFdpapvlMiNtOy43f0bKbzw-NJ8jilX_RU6QmRf1SXKHtTvLCByaMs3WxVjXYGN/pub?output=xlsx">Lender Proposal Request (RFP) Template</a> (Excel xlsx)
 * <a href="https://docs.google.com/spreadsheets/d/e/2PACX-1vSsN0SBMozjRHXJiOk_Qn794slvOl66mMHkNei_vrdeZfUj7oFkD_PBIBmdTIWaWqsdVI64ZUNISFLt/pub?output=xlsx" target="_blank">Loan Sizing Tool</a> (Excel xlsx)
 * <a href="https://docs.google.com/spreadsheets/d/e/2PACX-1vS5Wl6dQEINb2xBLL4Oieg0VWDtDWQcpu64t0WUX7v8MFkdyGXWvKJ7PnV2D7oRcZ05z48qiq_bBojB/pub?output=xlsx" target="_blank">Return on Equity Analysis</a> (Excel xslx)